 The Lifesmart air conditioning unit is small and compact, yet has great cooling power.
 It has 5,000 BTU and is intended to cool rooms 200-250sq feet.
 It is capable of operating at three different cooling modes and three fan settings.
 Has an easy slide out feature for ease of access when cleaning out the filter.

-Many praised it's performance after expressing skepticism that an AC at $200 could work so well, as advertised.
-It's produced by VM Innovations and is receiving consistent positive reviews.
+Many praised its performance after expressing skepticism that an AC at $200 could work so well, as advertised.
+It's produced by VM Innovations and is receiving consistently positive reviews.
 If I ever have to replace my current AC, this highly applauded unit is definitely on my list.

 3. SPT Portable Cooling Unit

-This one is not actually an air conditioner, but is more of an evaporation cooling unit.
-The pros of this unit I believe outweighs it's cons.
-Not technically being an AC unit, it's doesn't have great cooling strength.
+This one is not actually an air conditioner but is more of an evaporation cooling unit.
+The pros of this unit I believe outweigh its cons.
+Not technically being an AC unit, it doesn't have great cooling strength.
 Additionally will not cool medium to large rooms whatsoever.
-Now for the good news..
+Now for the good news.

 First of all this unit costs 1/5th the cost of an AC unit and uses about 1/6th the power of a traditional window mount air unit.
-It does not require tiring and lengthy installation process.
-It's on wheels, which makes it portable and easy to more from spot to spot.
+It does not require a laborious and lengthy installation process.
+It's on wheels, which makes it portable and easy to move from spot to spot.

 This SPT cooling unit utilizes the evaporation of water, so you can also add ice to the water for an extra boost of cooling effect.
-So, it's definitely not a cure all unit, but it will keep a room 5-10 degrees cooler all the while boasting the aforementioned pros.
+So, it's definitely not a do-it-all unit, but it will keep a room 5-10 degrees cooler all the while boasting the aforementioned pros.

 Global Warming Poll